aeternity/ae_mdw/README.md

 ## Activities

-Inteded for being able to display all events in which a specific account is related to in any way.
+Intended for being able to display all events in which a specific account is related to in any way.

 An activity event occurs when there's any change in the blockchain related to a specific account.
 It is not the same as the log events which occur when executing a contract.